• Privacy Policy

 Nothing beats treating yourself to takeout or homemade curry on a Friday night after a long week at work.
-Curry’s delicious, unique flavor is a result of its intricate spice blend combined with coconut milk.
+Curry’s intoxicating odor and delicious, unique flavor is a result of its intricate spice blend combined with coconut milk.
 Although curry is so tasty, like many other foods, it can create some nasty stains.
 Today, I’m going to share with you how to remove curry stains, so you can continue to enjoy your favorite food!

 Unfortunately, if a curry spill is not cleaned up right after the spill occurs, those same delicious spices can permanently stain your fabric.
 Just to give you an idea of curry’s staining power, two of the main ingredients in curry, turmeric, and paprika can even be used to color textiles.
 Yikes!